ChanraSvay/Marketplace/README.md

 [Sitemap](https://ibb.co/NYr766H)

 ## Target audience
-- 16 years and over.
--  Must be eligible to hold a bank account as the payment will be taken from the account
-- Any genders.
-It’s aimed for both Men and women
+- All genders.
+- For anyone who wants to make some extra money for clothes they have no used for

 ## Tech stack
 - Ruby on rails -